-Financial assets measured at amortized cost include cash, temporary investments and accounts receivable.
-Financial liabilities measured at amortized cost include bank indebtedness and accounts payable and accrued liabilities.
+Financial assets subsequently measured at amortized cost include cash, temporary investments and accounts receivable.
+Financial liabilities subsequently measured at amortized cost include accounts payable and accrued liabilities.
 The Organization has no financial assets measured at fair value and has not elected to carry any financial asset or liability at fair value.